CATIMG

 Prints a help message

-Specify the width of the displayed image, by default catimg will use the terminal width.
+Specify the height of the displayed image, passing '0' will use terminal height.

 Specify the amount of loops that catimg should repeat a GIF.
 A value of 1 means that the GIF will be displayed twice.
 A negative value implies infinity.